nocarryr/cython-pocketfft/doc/source/reference/wrapper.rst

     Prepare a plan for complex fft functions

-    :param size_t length: The input length for the plan
+    :param length: The input length for the plan
+    :type length size_t:
     :return: A C struct with plan data
     :rtype: cfft_plan